chase-slept/chase-blog/_drafts/new-post.md

 Once you've successfully configured the connector, it should appear in the Cloudflare ZeroTrust dashboard.
 On the next page, select **Public Hostnames** and click the *add a public hostname* button.
 From here you can choose a subdomain name and input the local IP address/port of any HTML service/app you'd like to access via that subdomain.
 Something like *portainer.example.com* pointing to *http://localhost:9000*.

 ![example of settings](/assets/img/)
-*Make sure http/https matches your local network!*
+*Make sure http/https matches as it appears on your local network!*

-You'll need to create a static route on the VPS/cloud server to route to the docker network your tunnel lives on, but if you only have simple HTML apps you could stop there and essentially be done!
-To set up SSH through this secure tunnel, we'll need to make a more changes on the Cloudflare dashboard.
+If you only have simple HTML apps to expose, you could stop there and essentially be done!
+To set up SSH through this secure tunnel, we'll need to make a few more changes on the Cloudflare dashboard.

-- Set up Cloudflared docker container -- expose  docker network by:
+- Set up Cloudflared Docker container -- expose  Docker network by:
-- Create static route on router for (both) tunnel interfaces
+- Create static route on router for (WG) tunnel interface
 - Set up Cloudflare ZeroTrust Access SSH
 - Set up WG on router
 - Set up WG on VPS  -- add links back to WG docs for gen keys, etc.